Danny Jackson

 Danny Lynn Jackson (born January 5, 1962) is an American former professional baseball pitcher who played 15 seasons in Major League Baseball from 1983 to 1997.
 He played for the Kansas City Royals, Cincinnati Reds, Chicago Cubs, Pittsburgh Pirates, Philadelphia Phillies, St. Louis Cardinals, and San Diego Padres.

+Jackson is best known for pitching an immaculate inning during Game 5 of the 1985 World Series, which remains the only immaculate inning pitched in postseason play.
+He would go on to win the World Series that year with the Royals, as well as the 1990 World Series with the Reds.

 Early life

 Danny Lynn Jackson was born on January 5, 1962, in San Antonio, Texas.
 His family moved to the greater Denver area, where Jackson starred in three sports at Aurora Central High School.
-The Oakland Athletics drafted him in the 24th round as a high school senior in 1980, but Jackson opted to go to Trinidad State Junior College in Trinidad, Colorado, instead.
+The Oakland Athletics drafted him in the 24th round as a high school senior in 1980, but Jackson opted to go to the University of Oklahoma.
+He played for the Sooners in 1981 before opting to transfer to Trinidad State Junior College in Trinidad, Colorado.
 In 1982, the Royals, with the first pick in the January secondary phase draft, chose Jackson.
-This time, the young hurler turned professional, eschewing a scholarship from the University of Oklahoma.

 Career

 Kansas City Royals (1983–1987)

 A key member of the World Series winning Royals in 1985, Jackson made one of the most important starts in Royals history in the ALCS.
-Trailing the Blue Jays three games to one and facing elimination, Jackson tossed a complete game shutout and kept the Royals alive.
+Trailing the Blue Jays three games to one and facing elimination, Jackson tossed a complete-game shutout and kept the Royals alive.
 Two weeks later, in the World Series, Jackson again took the ball with the Royals trailing three games to one in a Game Five, and again Jackson led the Royals to a crucial victory over the St. Louis Cardinals.
-In the seventh inning of that game, he pitched, as of 2021, the only immaculate inning in World Series play; his victims were Terry Pendleton, Tom Nieto and Brian Harper.
+In the seventh inning of that game, he pitched, as of 2023, the only immaculate inning in World Series play; his victims were Terry Pendleton, Tom Nieto and Brian Harper.
 Jackson's 1.04 post-season ERA with the Royals is the lowest in team history (min 10 IP).
 The Royals went on to win the World Series in seven games.
 After disappointing seasons in 1986 and 1987, Jackson was traded along with Ángel Salazar to the Cincinnati Reds in exchange for Ted Power and Kurt Stillwell.